codyaverett/memento/programming/python/handle SIGTERM events in python.md

 ```

 ## Example 3
 I like this one because it uses the `with` keyword.
-Looks nice
+Looks nice, however someone in the comments pointed out:
+> "you don't call the original handler when event occurs, thus any handlers will get ignored.
+And with addition to that that we have exception handling mechanism that may catch and ignore exception thrown by sys.exit(0), nested `with` statements with exception handlers in-between will lead to ignoring the termination request.
+(And make you hit ctrl+C) several times at least."
 ```python
 import logging
 import signal